 heapq (Priority Queue)

 Python’s heapq module is an implementation of priority queue algorithm.
 It is stored in a list and min-heap implmentation, which means the top element ([0]) is the smallest one.
+It is the base for queue.PriorityQueue.

 • heapq.heapify(x), $O(n)$ in-place linear operation, x must be a list, default comparison __lt__ is used.